michdsouza/github-gists/README.md

 ## Design Choices

-To keep the MVP implementation simple, the interface does no support creating or editing gists with multiple files.
+To keep the MVP implementation simple, the interface does not support creating or editing gists with multiple files.

 ## CircleCI